clientX

 , we may also want to transform objects.
 For instance, suppose we have an array of objects with a first and last name property and we want to tack on a full name property to each object.
 We could accomplish this by supplying a function that accepts each object and maps it to a new object that includes all current properties plus the new fullName

 is extracting a single property from an object.
 For example, given the sample above suppose we decided we only really need the last name property for display.
-Instead of our function returning a new object, we can instead return just the property we need from that object:map
+Instead of our function returning a new object, we can instead return just the property we need from that object:

 method is extremely flexible with a wide variety of use cases, but how does this translate to map